runhum/swift-template/Server/README.md

                 - Business logic for user related operations [DTO]
         - Standalone module for the DTO's.
 To be shared with clients.
+[Tests]
+    [RepositoryTests]
+        UserRepositoryTests.swift
+            - Tests for the user repository
 ```

 ## Running the server